 I own a house of two floors and run my business out of the Ground Floor.
 I live on the 1st Floor.
 How much will I pay in taxes?

 The Ground Floor will not be taxed under “income from house property” head.
-It shall be taxed under Business Profession head.
+It shall be taxed under Business Profession head, if the rent is received from the business.
+It not, there are no tax implications.
 The first floor will be treated as a self-occupied house property.
 Income from house property will be zero in this case.

 A house has been self-occupied for six months and rented out for six months.
 What is its income?

-Income received as rent from subletting of house property will be taxed under “Income from House Property”?
+Will the income received as rent from subletting of house property be taxed under “Income from House Property”?

 No. This is because rental income received by the owner of property alone is taxed as “Income from House Property”.
 Rental income in the hands of anyone other than the owner shall be taxed under “Other sources”.
 Therefore, income from subletting will be chargeable under “Other Sources”.